-Due to covid-19 restrictions many courses are operating a little differently to usual.
-You'll see that we've linked you straight to the individual course websites - or social media pages - and we would advise you to check opening hours and rules before you travel.
+You'll see that we've linked you straight to the individual course websites - or social media pages - and we would advise you to check opening hours and any Covid-19 related restrictions or rules before you travel.
+Happy golfing!

 Auchterarder Golf Club is a parkland golf course offering spectacular views towards Glendevon in the heart of Perthshire.
 With a PGA professional, practice area and a fully stocked pro shop, it provides the full golfing experience for visitors and members alike.

 Distance from Perth city centre: 16 miles

 An easy walking course of 5,775 yards, Auchterarder Golf Club has a variety of holes including three Par 5s and six challenging Par 3s.
 The 18-hole course offers stunning views of the Ochil Hills and Gleneagles, and runs parallel to the prestigious Gleneagles PGA Centenary Course – the venue for the 2014 Ryder Cup and the 2019 Solheim Cup.

 The club has three golf buggies available for hire – between April and October only – as well as plentiful trolleys.
 The fully stocked Auchterarder Pro Shop offers golfers the latest in equipment and affordable prices, including clubs, clothing, shoes, accessories and trolleys.
 PGA professional Gavin Baxter is always on hand to offer advice on your next equipment purchase.

 As well as stocking the biggest names in golf clothing, there is an exclusive range of Auchterarder Golf Club branded clothing and merchandise, as well as full colour yardage and stroke saver books.